 marvel rivals fps optimize

-Guide Marvel Rivals
+Marvel Rivals Marvel Rivals Guides

-How To Make Marvel Rivals Run Better: Fix Your Fps with Our Guide
+How To Make Marvel Rivals Run Better: Fix Your FPS with Our Guide

 Before tweaking, check your hardware against what the developers list as minimum and recommended, because many issues simply come from running below recommended hardware.
 Marvel Rivals generally expects a midrange current CPU, about 16 GB of RAM, and a GPU comparable to an RTX 2060 or an AMD RX 5700 class card for recommended play.
 If your system does not meet these targets, you should expect limits in maximum FPS and occasional instability, and hardware upgrades – especially moving the game to an SSD or increasing RAM – may be the most reliable fix.
 Also, DirectX 12 support and a modern Windows build are commonly required for launch, so keep your OS reasonably current.